 In sharp contrast – and by careful design – none of the Iran Resolutions was based either on "Article 39" specifically or on "Chapter VII" generally.
 At the strong urging of John Bolton, the United States' ambassador to the United Nations in 2006, early drafts of the first Iran Resolution (1696) were explicitly based on "Chapter VII."
 But Russia and China adamantly opposed any language that suggested the Security Council was acting specifically under "Article 39" or generally under "Chapter VII" – in Resolution 1696 or in any other Iran Resolution.
 Neither "Article 39" nor any of its threshold phrases – "threat to the peace," "breach of the peace" or "act of aggression" – appears anywhere in the Iran Resolutions.
 Even the key single words of Article 39 are conspicuously absent: One searches in vain through many thousands of words for a single appearance of "threat" or "breach" or "aggression" in any of the Iran Resolutions.
 In short, the Security Council – intentionally and carefully, each time it adopted an Iran Resolution – declined to declare that Iran's nuclear program is a "threat to the peace, breach of the peace, or act of aggression."
 Why were they so cautious?

-Russia and China had learned a sobering lesson from Resolution 1441 (2002), the Chapter VII resolution on which the United States relied to justify its 2003 attack on Iraq.
-It had seemed sufficient to state that the Security Council would "convene immediately upon receipt of a report [that Iraq is not cooperating with inspectors], in order to consider the situation…."
-But once the United States learned that the Security Council would not approve an attack on Iraq, it decided that further meetings would be unnecessary.
-The Security Council had already determined that a Peace Threat existed, after all, and that struck the United States (or so it later claimed) as sufficient authorization for it to attack Iraq.
-By the time the Security Council revisited Resolution 1441 six months after its adoption, American soldiers were sleeping in Saddam Hussein's Baghdad palace.
+Russia and China had learned a sobering lesson from Resolution 1441 (2002), the Chapter VII resolution ordering an extensive search for nuclear weapons in Iraq, which the United States initially cited to justify its invasion of Iraq the following year.
+It had seemed sufficient to state that the Security Council would "convene immediately upon receipt of a report [that Iraq was not cooperating with inspectors], in order to consider the situation…."
+But once the US determined that the Security Council probably would disagree that Iraq was not cooperating with inspectors, and would not approve the US' planned attack on Iraq, the US declared that further Security Council meetings were unnecessary.
+The Security Council had already determined that a Peace Threat existed, after all, and that struck the US (or so it claimed) as sufficient authorization for it to attack Iraq.
+Cooler heads in the British Foreign Office eventually persuaded the US that Resolution 1441 could not support this interpretation and the US dropped the argument, insisting instead that it justifiably could invade Iraq in "self defense," without any need for UN approval.
+By the time the Security Council actually revisited Resolution 1441 six months after its adoption, American soldiers were sleeping in Saddam Hussein's Baghdad palace.

 When John Bolton complained that "Russia and China declined to quote from the UN Charter," he was really complaining that they had declined to quote from the Article he liked best: Article 39.
 Despite his efforts, Resolution 1696 was adopted solely under Article 40, and each of the later Iran Resolutions was adopted solely under Article 41.
 But if none of the Iran Resolutions was adopted under Article 39 (or even mentioned it), or under Chapter VII generally (without specification of a particular Article), and none of them includes any Peace Threat determination, are they valid?